Meryl Davis and Charlie White

 Davis and White (Meryl Davis and Charlie White) are American former ice dancers.
 The pair are the 2014 Olympic Champion, the 2010 Olympic silver medalist, a two-time (2011, 2013) World champion, five-time Grand Prix Final champion (2009–2013), three-time Four Continents champion (2009, 2011, 2013) and six-time U.S. national champion (2009–2014).
 They also won a bronze medal in the team event at the 2014 Winter Olympics.

 Davis and White teamed up in 1997.
-They are currently the longest-lasting dance team in the United States.
+They were the longest-lasting dance team in the United States.
 They are the first American ice dancers to win the World title, as well as the first Americans to win the Olympic title.
 At the 2006 NHK Trophy, they became the first ice dancing team to receive level fours on all their elements.

 Career

 Early career

 Davis began skating at age five on a local lake in the winter.
 She started out as a single skater, but began doing ice dance at age eight.
 She got as high as Midwestern sectionals in novice ladies before quitting singles to focus on ice dancing.

 White began skating at the age of 5.
 As a singles skater, he won the bronze medal at the 2004 U.S. Championships on the Novice level, and competed internationally on the junior level.
 He quit skating singles following the 2005–06 season in order to focus on ice dancing.
 White began ice dancing when he was seven at his coach's advice, who hoped it would smooth out White's skating.

 Davis and White were partnered together by Davis' coach, Seth Chafetz, in 1997.
 In 2009, Davis said: "Charlie and I grew up 10 minutes apart from each other.
 Our parents are best friends.
 We've grown together and know each other so well."